DaikonWeb/daikonweb.github.io/docs/response/redirects.md

 # Redirects

 You can use `redirect` to redirect the browser to a relative or absolute path.
-The defaul redirection is temporarily (status code 302) but you can use a specific Http 3xx status code.
+The defaul redirection is temporary (status code 302) but you can also use a specific HTTP 3xx status code.

 ```kotlin
 @Test